ndarville/goal-tracker/DOCUMENTATION.md

     share = num * 100.0 / total

 We have to multiply by 100.0 first, because we run into some Liquid wonkiness if we do it the other way around.
-Also, the round filter doesn’t work, because Jekyll hasn’t been updated with the version of Liquid that supports it.
+Also, the round filter doesn’t work for versions of Jekyll `< 3` without the version of Liquid that supports it.
+This includes GitHub Pages.
 As of right now, you also get a bunch of decimals on the result value, which isn’t the intention.

 This concludes the `<head>` section!